WFlorida2/Console-Finances/README.md

 2- Access to VSCode or similar tool to see the code and be able to modify if needed Usage Only needed a browser and the provided URL for the page above to be able to use the site live

 ## CREDITS:
+### Credit to Ana and Sebestian on the Discord group of helping me out with couple of issues
 ### https://chat.openai.com/
 ### Xpert Learning Assistant
 ### W3School